smart-data-models/dataModel.Aquaculture/FeedingOperation/doc/spec_ES.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity Type.
-It has to be BreedingOperation'
+      description: NGSI Entity Type.
+It has to be BreedingOperation
       enum:
         - FeedingOperation
       type: string
       x-ngsi:
         type: Property
     version:
-      description: 'The version of the operation'
+      description: The version of the operation
       type: string
       x-ngsi:
         type: Property